agentydragon/agentydragon.github.io/posts/2019-09-02-continuous-asset-growth.md

 Answering the *how much* question
 ===

-As a reminder, the "how much" question asks: *if I want to pay myself a salary of $\$1000$ per month, how much money do I need*.
+As a reminder, the "how much" question asks: *if I want to pay myself a salary of 1000 USD per month, how much money do I need*.
 Previously, I solved that with saying "the interest should cover all the costs", which resulted in an investment that would last *forever* (a *perpetuity*).
 But now have a function that models an investment under conditions of withdrawing (or saving) money, and we can use that to model with a finite time horizon, and get a better estimate.

 Say that we know that we are 40 years old and want our money to run out on our 100th birthday.
-So, after $x=60$ years of paying ourselves, say, $\$1000$ per month ($c=\$12000$), we want to have $f(x)=0$.
+So, after $x=60$ years of paying ourselves, say, 1000 USD per month (so the yearly costs $c=12000$), we want to have $f(x)=0$.
 How much initial money $f(0)$ do we need for that stunt of precious timing?

 Okay, from above, we know: